Loggerhead sea turtle: Feeding

-The loggerhead sea turtle is omnivorous, feeding mainly on bottom-dwelling invertebrates, such as gastropods, bivalves, decapods, and horseshoe crabs.
+The loggerhead sea turtle is omnivorous, feeding mainly on bottom-dwelling invertebrates, such as whelks, conchs, bivalves, and horseshoe crabs.
 It has a greater list of known prey than any other sea turtle.
 Other food items include sponges, corals, sea pens, polychaete worms, tube worms, sea anemones, cephalopods, barnacles, brachiopods, amphipods, isopods, Portuguese men o' war, insects, bryozoans, hydrozoans, sea urchins, sand dollars, sea cucumbers, starfish, tunicates, fish (eggs, juveniles, and adults), hatchling turtles (including members of its own species), algae, and vascular plants.
 During migration through the open sea, loggerheads eat jellyfish, floating molluscs, floating egg clusters, squid, and flying fish.

 Loggerheads crush prey with their large and powerful jaws.
 Projecting scale points on the anterior margin of the forelimbs allow manipulation of the food.
 These points can be used as "pseudo-claws" to tear large pieces of food in the loggerhead's mouth.
 The loggerhead will turn its neck sideways to consume the torn food on the scale points.
 Inward-pointing, mucus-covered papillae found in the fore region of the loggerhead's esophagus filter out foreign bodies, such as fish hooks.
 The next region of the esophagus is not papillated, with numerous mucosal folds.
 The digestion rate in loggerheads is temperature-dependent; it increases as temperature increases.